monopole/snt/tuthello.md

 demonstrate configuration, rollout, rollback and upgrade.

-It will serve a tiny hello-world style web page whose appearance is influenced by flags and shell variables.
+`tuthello` serves a tiny hello-world style web page whose appearance is influenced by flags and shell variables.
+Further, there will be two distinct binary versions of `tuthello` differing in a hardcoded constant.

-To demo rollouts and rollbacks, there will be multiple versions of the program, with the version appearing on the served web page.

 <!-- @env @test -->
 ```
-export TUT_IMG_NAME=tuthello
-export TUT_IMG_V1=1  # to tag version 1
-export TUT_IMG_V2=2  # to tag version 2
-export TUT_IMG_PATH=$TUT_DIR/src/$TUT_IMG_NAME
+TUT_IMG_PATH=$TUT_DIR/src/tuthello
 ```

 <!-- @mkSrcDir @test -->